What is the ESIGN act?

 The acts establish the general rule that electronic signatures are valid and enforceable, provided certain requirements are established.
 The legal admissibility of electronic signatures is well-established in the United States.
 To ensure that the electronic document can be authenticated and admitted as evidence, it is important to maintain an audit trail that logs the actions taken by the parties electronically signing documents.

-eSignature compliance across the world
+ESIGNature compliance across the world

-eSignature laws in the UK 🇬🇧
+ESIGNature laws in the UK 🇬🇧

-eSignature laws in India 🇮🇳
+ESIGNature laws in India 🇮🇳

 • Information Technology Agreement (ITA)